 The immune system is thought to play an important role in the disease pathogenesis of pancreatitis and this is how we focus my approach.
 Both humans and dogs share the same pathogenosis of pancreatitis so many findings have been interrelated.

 Digestive enzymes; digestive enzymes such as protease, lipase, cellulose, hemicellulose, amylase and pancreatin are a fantastic addition for exocrine pancreatic insufficiency (EPI).
 It takes a load off the pancreas, reducing its activity and thus in turn managing the inflammation.

 Probiotics; the effects of L. plantarum has been evaluated in human trials and the patients who showed attenuated disease severity, improved their intestinal permeability, and had better clinical outcomes in pancreatitis.
-I do use this probiotic strain and see a difference in dogs in particular but research is limited.
+We do use this probiotic strain and can see a difference in dogs, but research is limited.

 Slippery Elm and Glutamine; are best applied in chronic pancreatitis.
 Slippery elm is regarded as an adaptogenic mucilage that creates a beautiful film around the entire gastrointestinal tract, protecting the immunity epithelial, easing symptoms.
 Glutamine also helps support gut integrity.
 It’s very important not only supports immunity but also helps release a healthy amount of stomach acid (Hcl), that aids in protein and fat digestion.
 If gut integrity is poor this may put extra stress on the pancreas.
 Early studies also points to L-Arginine increasing digestive enzymes.